 A winery owner asked me this question recently:

-Jeanette –I have an question of the proper way to make a new entry?
+Jeanette –I have a question of the proper way to make a new entry.
 We purchased 220 cases of Sparkling wine from Rack & Riddle to sell under our brand.So, the initial entry into the system is for finished case goods 240 cases @ $108….given it’s not coming out of bulk…what is the proper entry?Thanks – Mark

 The way that shiners are entered is fairly straightforward, however it depends on the situation (doesn’t it always…)